Ahmed5Emad/Depi-project-/README.md

 # 🌟 Raffeki UI Design

-Welcome to the **Rafeeqi** design showcase!
+Welcome to the **Raffeki** design showcase!
 A modern, responsive interface focused on usability, clean aesthetics, and a seamless user experience.

 ## 🔗 Live Design Links